Reductions for empty properties

 There are no reductions available for furnished properties which are not used as a sole or main residence (second homes).

-Any property which is empty and unfurnished for 2 years or longer will attract a premium charge, which is 150% of the full Council Tax rate for the band.
+Any property which is empty and unfurnished for 2 years or longer will attract a premium charge, which is a percentage of the full Council Tax rate for the band (rates as of 1 April 2022):

 If you would like help in bringing an empty property back into use then please look at empty homes.